DRINK LESS WITH ALCURE

 Clients usually report a growing indifference toward alcohol as they progress.
 Once clients reach their goal they move onto the maintenance stage of Sinclair Method treatment.
 This involves periodic check-ins with your Alcure provider for a reassessment and refill of your medication.
-Once you reach maintenance you may pause recurring payments and schedule one-time payment visits with your Alcure provider by contacting Support.

 "Medication assisted treatment with naltrexone, the Sinclair Method, appears to be the most effective treatment for alcohol use disorder at this time."

 Sinikka Green, MD